 Drives accountability

-Tracking customer service scorecard metrics at the individual and team levels holds customer support agents accountable for their performance.
+Tracking customer service scorecard metrics at the individual and team levels holds support agents accountable for their performance.

 Provides insights into team’s performance